Organised crime in Pakistan: International activity

-Pakistani gangs are active in the United Kingdom, as well as several Scandinavian countries to a lesser extent, more closely resembling strictly organized crime groups.
-Great Britain-based Pakistani organized crime groups are mostly known for drug trafficking, mainly heroin, gunrunning, and other criminal activities.
+Pakistani gangs are active in the United Kingdom, as well as several Scandinavian countries to a lesser extent, more closely resembling strictly organised crime groups.
+Great Britain-based Pakistani organised crime groups are mostly known for drug trafficking, mainly heroin, gunrunning, and other criminal activities.

+The international reach of the Karachi-based gangs was highlighted by the 2010 murder of Dr. Imran Farooq in London.
+Investigations by Scotland Yard and subsequent legal proceedings in Pakistan concluded that the assassination was orchestrated by high-ranking party members in Karachi and executed by operatives sent to the United Kingdom.
+In 2020, an anti-terrorism court in Islamabad convicted three individuals for the murder, noting that the conspiracy originated from the party's leadership in Pakistan.